Love for Rent

 Love for Rent is a 2005 American-Colombian romantic comedy film directed by Shane Edelman.
 It stars Angie Cepeda, Ken Marino, Nora Dunn, and Martita Roca.

 Plot

-Sofia (Angie Cepeda) is a Colombian college student who is struggling with immigration issues in Los Angeles and decides to become a surrogate mother for a wealthy couple.
+Sofia (Angie Cepeda) is a Colombian college student who is struggling with immigration issues in Los Angeles.
+Looking for solutions to her situation, she decides to become a surrogate mother for a wealthy couple.